GPlates/GPlates/doc-python-api/pygplates_reference.rst

 A :class:`feature<pygplates.Feature>` is essentially a list of :class:`properties<pygplates.Property>` where each property has a :class:`name<pygplates.PropertyName>` and a :class:`value<pygplates.PropertyValue>`.

-.. note:: :class:`pygplates.PropertyValueVisitor` is only needed for very advanced scenarios.
+.. note:: ``PropertyValueVisitor`` is only needed for very advanced scenarios.

 .. autosummary::
    :nosignatures: